Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

     - Read my [post](https://www.yuan-meng.com/notes/project_complexity/) and review your most complex project
     - Review your career story (by yourself and with a trusted mentor) and prep answers to [these questions](https://www.yuan-meng.com/posts/mle_interviews_2.0/#8-behavior-interview)

 Two years ago, I over-prepared for each company.
 I was exhausted and didn't have many competing offers.
 This year, I was rushed through interviews --- either because teams wanted to close quickly or didn't want me to hit an offer deadline elsewhere.
-Sometimes I spent just a few days designing the likely ML system for the team and practiced a few dozen LeetCode problems.
+Sometimes I spent just a few days designing the likely ML systems for the team and practiced a few dozen company tags.
 I still passed.
 If you have the right experience, don't stress too much about interview prep.
-If you don’', no amount of prep will fully compensate, especially at higher levels.
+If you don't, no amount of prep will fully compensate, especially at higher levels.

 ## C: Example System Designs
 I'm a straiggt